ArsenalGunners/MVMDD/README.md

       - *GB* for Gaussian blur
       - *GN* for Gaussain noise
    - *distortion_degree*: indicates the distortion level you would like to set.
+ 4. The generated images will be saved in generated folder.

 The following is an example of generating *Gaussian noise* distorted images with distortion level *0.01* for all the images in the *.\Clear_Background* folder: **python .\distortion_generation.py .\Clear_Background\ GN 0.01**